I didnt realize how much of my ad that Facebook Marketplace truncated; so here is the complete ad:

 ATS Side Mount Intercooler with fan and shroud kit - I would prefer to use the top mount, but I don't think I can squeeze the stock AFM in there.
 Hopefully I can update that soon.

 Total parts cost is about $7000.
 I have done this recipe many times over the years.
 The worst I have seen from this is 330whp and the best I have seen is 360whp.
 Now, if I had a little bit more in the budget the first thing I would change is the rom tuned ECU, I would swap that for a EMU and the next thing I would change is the fuel system, I would run a top feed rail and 1200cc top feed injectors.
 By switching to these items you open youself up to the possibility of E85 and lots more horsepower in the future.

-We are also going to assume you have recently up to date maintenance.
+We are also going to assume you have kept up with maintenance.
 So no 150,000 mile timing belts, no knocking, no overheating, no puking oil.
 No smoking.
 A few drips of oil here and there are acceptable (sometimes I think MR2 means "leaks oil" in Japanese).